Mark Rossini

-Mark Rossini is a former agent with the Federal Bureau of Investigation who played a major role in trying to track al-Qaeda before its attacks on the United States on September 11, 2001.
+Mark T. Rossini is a former agent with the Federal Bureau of Investigation who played a major role in trying to track al-Qaeda before its attacks on the United States on September 11, 2001.

 Role in tracking al-Qaeda operatives in the US

 "The Spy Factory", an episode of the PBS series Nova, included segments of interviews with Rossini, who described his experience serving as one of the two FBI liaisons to the CIA's Bin Laden Issue Station, an inter-agency team assigned to track Osama bin Laden and his associates.
 Rossini described being aware in January 2000 that two al-Qaeda members, Nawaf al-Hazmi and Khalid al-Mihdhar, had valid US visas.
 However, a CIA employee, Michael Anne Casey, reportedly stopped him from passing the information to FBI headquarters.
 Rossini knew that if he reported this information to his FBI colleagues he would be breaking the law.
 The two men turned out to be hijackers of American Airlines flight 77 on 9/11.

 Rossini also claims Alfreda Frances Bikowsky, a manager at the Bin Laden Issue Station, covered for Casey by telling congressional investigators that she walked from her office to FBI Headquarters to deliver the information about al-Mihdhar having a US visa.
 FBI log books reportedly proved Bikowsky's claim false.